lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

     "commands"       : [ cmd1, cmd2,... ]
    }

-Each of them is optional, and their meaning is:
+Each of these fields is optional; their meaning is:

 sbt-version
   A string that specifies the version of sbt that should be used to compile